Reporting concerns and matters of abuse

-Find out more on the Uniting Church Australia Assembly website>
+Click here for PDF version.
+Find out more on the Uniting Church Australia Assembly website [policies tab]>

-Reporting concerns of past abuse or sexual misconduct by former employees of organisations associated with the Uniting Church SA should be directed to the relevent organisation.
+Reporting concerns of past abuse or sexual misconduct by former employees of organisations associated with the Uniting Church SA should be directed to the relevant organisation.

 A list of these current organisations can be found here>